a1364t/Code_Challenge/README.md

 # Coding Test

-This is a coding test for Ruby on Rails position.
+This is a coding test for a Ruby on Rails position.

 ### How to get start